fengggli/fengggli.github.io/README.md

 ([click me](http://ieeexplore.ieee.org/document/7091937/))

 # For my spare time
 I like hiking, jogging.
-I have travelled alone to many great places in China, I hope I can do that again in the US!
+I have travelled to many great places in China, and I am planning to visit more places in the US!
-Recently I am learning swimming, but in very entry level.
+I started to learn swimming since 2017 fall, not very good at it but really enjoy it a lot as a way for exercise and relax.
+Recenty I am learning guitar with one friend, we are so both excited about what we can achieve in the year of 2018.

 # Contact Me